 NOTE: The lower limit of this frequency range of 2,08 GHz is obtained as the cut-off frequency of the generally used WR-284/R32 waveguide as defined in IEC 60153-2 [[i.7]].
 The upper limit corresponds to the upper limit stated in ERC/Recommendation 74-01 [3] Table 1 (5th harmonic).

-They include:
+Spurious emissions include:

 harmonic emissions (whole multiples of the operating frequency),